RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 # RC2014 MS BASIC v4.7 including `HLOAD`

-This ROM works with the most basic versions of the RC2014, with 32k of RAM.
+This ROM works with the __Mini__, __Micro__, and __Classic__ versions of the RC2014, with 32k of RAM.
 This is the ROM to choose if you want fast I/O from a standard RC2014, together with the capability to upload and run C or assembly programs from within MS Basic.

 __NOTE__ The `HexLoadr` Intel HEX program loader has been integrated inside MS Basic as the `HLOAD` keyword.